 Edgemont real estate is some of the most expensive in Arkansas, although Edgemont house values don't compare to the most expensive real estate in the U.S.

-Edgemont is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Edgemont is a town of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Edgemont who work in healthcare (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+Edgemont is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Edgemont is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Edgemont who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Edgemont has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Edgemont has few renters and college students.
 But the biggest reason it is quieter in Edgemont than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Edgemont may be for you.